Make your Pcap files GDPR Compliant today!

 Pre-programmed anonymization commands.
 With a few clicks obfuscate IP addresses at all layers (L2-L4), phone and IMSI numbers, texts, email addresses, etc.

 Use a RegEx to target specific data at a specific field of a specific protocol layer for editing/obfuscation.
 Easily create custom obfuscation functions.

 Dependencies in the modified data are recalculated automatically.
 No worry about offsets, checksums, encoding, etc.

 Automation is supported.
 To repeat a multi-step editing/scrubbing operation, run each step from a CLI in a batch file.

 Both tools are made by Omnipacket.
 WireEdit is a demo Desktop application available for a free download.
 It can be used free of charge for any purpose, while SafePCAP is a commercial product.
 SafePCAP features and capabilities are a superset of WireEdit features and capabilities.
-The major advantages of SafePCAP are: pcapng format support, native builds for Linux and OSX, large files (> 2 Gig) support, hundreds of additional protocols supported, fine-grained replace operations, higher speed of execution, programmability, support for CLI, faster bug fixing, enterprise level tech support.
+The major additional SafePCAP features/capabilities: pcapng format support, native builds for Linux and OSX, large files (> 2 Gig), hundreds of additional protocols, fine-grained replace operations, higher speed of execution, programmability, CLI, faster bug fixing, enterprise level support.

 GDPR stands for General Data Protection Regulation.
 It's a new EU cunsumer data protection law.
 More about GDPR here...